An unforgettable experience

 We employ six Maasai for guarding the center.
 They are fearless and alert, ensuring a safe stay at TICC.
 And in case there should be anything scary, a poisonous snake or a harmless spider, you can always shout «Maasai» — and they’ll be there in the blink of an eye.

-Portrait of two of the Maasai at TICC wearing their traditional attire
+Portrait of two of the Maasai at TICC wearing traditional attire

 Travelling information